jonodrew/uol-msc-cyber/CYM060 - Computer Systems Security/CYM060 week 09.md

 ## Learning objectives
-- Explain the concept of network [[intrusion detection system]]
+- reason about what makes software secure
-- Describe measures to secure electronic mail
+- identify why security is challenging to benchmark, and make use of different strategies
-- Define [[confidentiality]] and security issues of electronic mail
+- make use of resilience to enhance protection of systems